JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     // parameters (_) resolve to Some, which is inaccessible foo { _, _ -> }

-    // Triggers a warning in Kotlin 2.0.0, as using an instance
+    // Triggers a warning in Kotlin 2.0.0, as using an instance of Some
-    // of Some isn’t possible because Some is inaccessible foo { some, str -> }
+    // isn't possible because Some is inaccessible foo { some, str -> }
 }
 ```

 Errors are also introduced in Kotlin 2.0.0 for some scenarios involving generic classes.
-For example, consider the same
+Consider, for example, the same
 arrangement of three modules but with generic classes:

 <table header-style="top">